dhis2/dhis2-docs/src/developer/web-api/metadata.md

   "targetUid": "<uid>"
 }
 ```
-The `targetUid` refers to the object  by its UID which should be removed.
+The `targetUid` refers to the object  by its ID which should be removed.
 A free text `comment` can be added to any type of comment.

 Only `target` type `ORGANISATION_UNIT` is supported currently.

-### Accept a Metadata Change Proposal { #webapi_metadata_proposals_accept }
+### Accept a metadata change proposal { #webapi_metadata_proposal_accept }
 To accept an open proposal use `POST` on the proposal resource

     POST /api/metadata/proposals/<uid>

 When successful the status of the proposal changes to status `ACCEPTED`.
 Once accepted the proposal can no longer be rejected.

 Should a proposal fail to apply it changes to status `NEEDS_UPDATE`.
 The `reason` field contains a summary of the failures when this information is
 available.

-### Oppose a Metadata Change Proposal { #webapi_metadata_proposals_oppose }
+### Oppose a metadata change proposal { #webapi_metadata_proposal_oppose }
-If a proposal isn't quite right and needs adjustment this can be indicated
-by opposing the proposal by sending a `PATCH` for the proposal resource
+If a proposal isn't quite right and needs adjustment this can be indicated by opposing the proposal by sending a `PATCH` for the proposal resource

     PATCH /api/metadata/proposals/<uid>

-Optionally a plain text body can be added to this to give a `reason` why the
-proposal got opposed.
+Optionally a plain text body can be added to this to give a `reason` why the proposal got opposed.

-A opposed proposal must be in state `PROPOSED` and will change to state
+A opposed proposal must be in state `PROPOSED` and will change to state `NEEDS_UPDATE`.
-`NEEDS_UPDATE`.

-### Adjust a Metadata Change Proposal { #webapi_metadata_proposals_adjust }
+### Adjust a metadata change proposal { #webapi_metadata_proposal_adjust }
-A proposal in state `NEEDS_UPDATE` needs to be adjusted before it can be
+A proposal in state `NEEDS_UPDATE` needs to be adjusted before it can be accepted.
-accepted.
 To adjust the proposal a `PUT` request is made for the proposal's
 resource

     PUT /api/metadata/proposals/<uid>

-Such an adjustment can either be made without a body or with a JSON body
-containing an object with the updated `change` and `targetUid` for the
+Such an adjustment can either be made without a body or with a JSON body containing an object with the updated `change` and `targetUid` for the
 adjustment:

 ```json